 Timing of version implementation

 For single case reporting, the sender and receiver of the data need to be in synchrony regarding MedDRA versions.
-There are MSSO recommendations for the timing of the implementation of a new MedDRA release for both individual case safety reporting and clinical trial data.
-Specific transition dates for single case reporting for the next MedDRA versions are provided (see Appendix, Section 4.2).
+Refer to the MedDRA Best Practices for recommendations for the timing of the implementation of a new MedDRA release for both individual case safety reporting and clinical trial data.
+Specific transition dates for single case reporting for the next MedDRA versions are also provided (see Appendix, Section 4.2).